 What Are Possessive Nouns?

-In English, when we want to show possession or that something or someone belongs to us or somebody else, we use possessive nouns.
+In English, we use possessive nouns to indicate possession or ownership of something or someone by us or another person.

-When you want to show possession of a singular noun ending in 's', you can use different writing styles.
-As it is shown in the following examples, both are correct:
+When indicating possession of a singular noun ending in 's', there are different writing styles that can be used.
+As shown in the following examples, both are correct:

 As you can see, the sentence is referring to one person.